 - 1. Continued to replace some older computers but this will be an ongoing project. - 2.
 Continued to upgrade and fine tune the wireless intranet network on levels 4 and 8.
 A large sum of money has been spent in 2020 and the improvements are evident.
 Further funds were secured in 2021 to consolidate and stabilise the network. - 3.
-Additional projectors and upgrades were added to the classrooms to allow teachers to access external/online resources and embellish the students' learning.

-- 4. Continued to improve data transfer speeds across the network in 2021, building upon the gains in 2020 but this is an ongoing issue to reduce congestion and increase speeds.
-Some infrastructure improvements took place with equipment upgrades.
-This is a pressing issue for 2022. - 5.
-Will need to consider using the cloud instead of upgrading servers.
-This again is an ongoing issue and will be introduced in 2022.
+Additional projectors and upgrades were added to the classrooms to allow teachers to access external/online resources and embellish the students' learning. - 4.
+Continued to improve data transfer speeds across the network since 2021, building upon the gains in 2020 but this is an ongoing issue to reduce congestion and increase speeds.
+Some infrastructure improvements took place with equipment upgrades in 2022 and continued in 2023. - 5.
+The need to consider using the cloud instead of upgrading servers.
+This was an ongoing process finally achieved in 2023.